 Safety and Injury Aspect of Weightlifting

-Various studies were done showing Olympic weightlifting to be the safest form of resistance training there is.
-One study assessed the injury potential and safety aspects of weightlifting movements and Olympic weightlifting proved to be the safest (Stone, Injury).Another aspect that keeps many people away from weightlifting is the supposed fatal injury to the back.
-Again this is a false assumption spread through ignorance.
-A study was done comparing weightlifting to a control group of normal active men and their back pain was assessed.
-It turns out that only 23% of the weightlifters experienced back pain compared to 31% of the normal active men (Granhed).
-Another study was performed concerning the injury per 100 hours and yes again weightlifting faired better than other forms of resistance training.
-In fact, for weightlifters the injury rate was less than half of the other forms of weight training (Hamill).
-Weightlifting training and competitions together are much safer than other sports such as football, basketball, soccer, etc (Stone, Muscle).
-It is clear to see that Olympic weightlifting is an extremely safe form of resistance training and sport for people to participant in.
+Weightlifting according to many studies done is a very safe form of resistance training.
+One study assessed the injury potential and safety aspects of weightlifting movements and weightlifting demonstrated to be the safest (Stone, Injury).Another concern that might keep a person away from weightlifting is the possibility of suffering a back injury.
+This is an understandable concern, however, it is not an entirely accurate concern.
+A study comparing the back pain experienced between a control group of normal active men and a group of men weightlifting demonstrated that only 23% of weightlifters experienced back pain compared to 31% of the normal active men (Granhed).
+Another study compared the injury rate per 100 hours and found that the weightlifting injury rate was less than half when compared to other forms of weight training.
+(Hamill).
+In fact, weightlifting training and competitions together have lower injury rates than other sports such as football, basketball, soccer, etc (Stone, Muscle).
+The evidence presented refutes the notion that weightlifting is much more dangerous than other forms of weightlifting or sports activities.

 Granhed, H. et al. Low back pain among retired wrestlers and heavyweight lifters.
 The American Journal of Sports Medicine,16(5):530-533.
-1988.Hamill, B. Relative Safety of Weightlifting and Weight Training.
-Journal of Strength and Conditioning Research, 8(1):53-57.
-1994
+1988.

 Hoffman, Jr, J Cooper, M Wendell, and J Kang.
 "Comparison of Olympic Vs. Traditional Power Lifting Training Programs in Football Players."
 18 (2004): 129-135.
 Journal of Strength and Conditioning Research 18 (2004).

 Stone, M.H., et al. Cardiovascular Responses to Short-Term Olympic Style Weight-Training in Young Men.
 Can.
 J. Appl.
 Sport Sci.
-8(3): 134-9.Stone, M.H.
-Muscle conditioning and muscle injuries.
-Med Sci Sports Exerc.
-22(4):457-462.
-1990.
+8(3): 134-9.

 Tricoli, V, L Lamas, R Carnevale, and C Ugrinowitsch.
 "Short-Term Effects on Lower-Body Functional Power Development: Weightlifting Vs. Vertical Jump Training Programs."
 19 (2005): 433-437.
 Journal of Strength and Conditioning Research 19 (2005).